Île-de-France tramway Line 12 Express

 Île-de-France tramway Line T12 Express (known as the Tram-Train Évry-Massy and Tram Express Sud during the planning phase) is a suburban tram-train line in Paris, France.
-Designed by Île-de-France Mobilités and operated by Transkeo T12-T13 (a joint venture 51% owned by Keolis and 49% owned by SNCF Voyageurs), the line is 20 km long and is projected to carry approximately 40,000 passengers per day.
+Designed by Île-de-France Mobilités and operated by RATP, the line is 20 km long and is projected to carry approximately 40,000 passengers per day.
 On 22 January 2014, the STIF published a plan presenting the commissioning of the line in 2020.
 Initially planned to open in 2020, the opening date of the line was postponed to 2022, and in May 2021, the opening date of T12 was delayed again to December 2023.
 The line opened on 10 December 2023.

 History

 Original RER Project

 The line of tram-train Évry – Massy finds its origin in the project of Tangential the South or Tangential Southwest, which suggested connecting by a new RER line the city of Versailles, even that of Achères in Yvelines, to that from Melun in Seine-et-Marne, including Massy and Évry.